gaelforget/ClimateModels.jl/docs/src/examples.md

 `include("RandomWalker.jl")`

-Alternatively, you can  create a `ModelConfig` and call [`notebooks.setup`](@ref)  on a Pluto notebook.
+Alternatively, you can  create a `ModelConfig` and call [notebooks setup](@ref notebook_methods) on a Pluto notebook file.
 Doing this will extract dependencies from the notebook.

 ### Creating Your Own

 Please refer to the [User Manual](@ref manual) section, and [Climate Model Interface](@ref) in particular, for more on this.

 !!! tip
-    A good way to start can be by 1. converting a modeling workflow (setup, build, launch) into a Pluto notebook; 2. then using the [`notebooks.setup`](@ref) function.
+    A good way to start can be by 1. converting a modeling workflow (setup, build, launch) into a Pluto notebook; 2. then using the [notebooks setup](@ref notebook_methods) method.

 ### _System Requirements_